wuzimei/spring-netflix-sample/README.md

 ## service-word-segment
 This is a microservice which function is to seperate a sentence to word segments.
 It runs on port 7000.

+## service-ip-location
+This is a microservice which function is to give the location of an ip.
+It runs on port 7001.

 ## command-line-server
 This is a server that you can input some command, and the server will call other microservice to do some business and return the result to user.
 It runs on port 9000.